 But what is the most viable option for the business owner – buying or leasing?
 And why one of these is so very valuable to a business?

-In this article, we will go into the detailed analysis of what buying and leasing are and we will also look into a comparisons between them.
+In this article, we will go into the detailed analysis of what buying vs leasing are and we will also look into a comparison between them.

 Buying vs Leasing Infographics

-There are many differences between buying and leasing.
+There are many differences between buying vs leasing.
 Let’s have a look at them one by one –

-There are some top differences between buying and leasing.
+There are some top differences between buying vs leasing.
 Here are they –

 - Buying is a transfer of ownership.
 Leasing is never about a transfer of ownership even if you pay every month/year.